When is You season 3 on Netflix? What will happen and who is in the cast?

 **WARNING: incorporates spoilers for You season two**

-You season two had fairly the shock ending – whereas Caroline Kepnes’s second novel Hidden Our bodies reveals that Joe’s girlfriend Love has a darkish facet, the TV collection had her go so far as homicide each Delilah (Carmela Zumbado) and Candace (Ambyr Childers).
+You season two had fairly the shock ending – whereas Caroline Kepnes’s second novel Hidden Our bodies reveals that Joe’s girlfriend Love has a darkish aspect, the TV sequence had her go so far as homicide each Delilah (Carmela Zumbado) and Candace (Ambyr Childers).

 Season three appears to see the murderous couple come to phrases with this revelation – in addition to a sure shock being pregnant.
-The present appears to trace that Joe and Love will try to grow to be a cheerful household unit, although we’re positive some killing goes to get in the way in which finally…
+The present appears to trace that Joe and Love will try and turn out to be a cheerful household unit, although we’re positive some killing goes to get in the best way ultimately…

-Lead actor Badgley let slip third season was possible throughout an interview with Leisure Tonight.
+Lead actor Badgley let slip third season was doubtless throughout an interview with Leisure Tonight.

-Whereas discussing Love’s stunning actions throughout the season two finale, Badgley mentioned “She doesn’t appear to be the same kind of… you know, dare I say, in the third season – oh, god!”
+Whereas discussing Love’s stunning actions in the course of the season two finale, Badgley mentioned “She doesn’t appear to be the same kind of… you know, dare I say, in the third season – oh, god!”

 When pressed additional on a 3rd season, he mentioned: “Technically I can’t… I mean, like, unofficially?”